codenamephp/chef.cookbook.gnome/README.md

 ## Resources
 ### Package
-The `codenamephp_gui_xfce` resource installs or uninstalls the gnome gui.
+The `codenamephp_gnome_package` resource installs or uninstalls the gnome gui.

 #### Actions
 - `:install`: Installs the gui using apt